My Favorite Family-Friendly Winter Vacations Across the U.S.

 San Diego With Kids: Hotels, Vacation Rentals & Top Attractions

-- Homewood Suites Liberty Station: my full review · prices & availability
+- Homewood Suites Liberty Station: my full review

 - More Family-Friendly Hotel Options: suites near Liberty Station; downtown/bayfront hotels